lilin201501/xelatex-guide-book/自建宏包演示和说明/endnotes宏包说明/README.md

 #2. showendnotes
     insert the endnotes

-#3. \newif\ifsplitent\splitentfalse
-    then all endnote insert together

-#4. default is splitenttrue
-    endnote split with the chapter counter

-#5. you can renewcommand the endnotemark and the endnotemarkback-----it is the mark style in the endnotes
+#3. you can renewcommand the endnotemark and the endnotemarkback-----it is the mark style in the endnotes
 \renewcommand\endnotemark{[\theenmark]}
 \renewcommand\endnotemarkback{[\theenmark]}